 The new mill was opened in 1981 and several hundred people came to a series of open days between the 13th and 15th May.
 Sweet n’ Dry and Home n’ Dry were developed as forage additives throughout the 80’s and early 90’s.
 In 2001, the business was producing 35,000 tonnes of feed per year, by 2009 this had grown to 100,000 tonnes.

-Over £6million has been invested in the business in the past decade.
-The Blend Facility was opened in summer 2014, enabling us to produce over 50,000 tonnes of blends per year.
+Over £8.5 million has been invested in the business over the past decade.
+The DN Blend Facility was opened in summer 2014, enabling us to produce over 50,000 tonnes of blends per year.

 The business remains 100% family owned and independent and our continued investment in both the people and the plant will enable Dugdale Nutrition to meet all customers’ future needs.
 Under the leadership of the sixth generation, we are wholly committed to leading the British Livestock Industry.